TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-publish.md

 Nothing is ever completely obvious.
 My project is hosted on GitHub.
 GitHub has its own integrated package feature.
 What's more, NPM is owned by GitHub.
 Maybe I can publish via GitHub, using my existing credentials, and it will be accessible via NPM?

 That's not how it works.
 [GitHub Packages](https://docs.github.com/en/packages) is an independent package registry.
 Using it requires [extra configuration](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package) in your package manager.
-Even worse, you need [extra configuration](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-packages-from-other-organizations) in your package manager for each user or organization you want to consume packages from.
+Even worse, you need [additional configuration](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-packages-from-other-organizations) in your package manager for each user or organization you want to consume packages from.

-So, why would anyone publish to GitHub packages if it adds all this extra friction for your users?
+Why would anyone publish to GitHub packages if it adds all this extra friction for your users?
 The wisdom of the internet says that GitHub only makes sense for private packages.
 Enterprise users are used to all the additional crap that comes with working for a large enterprise.
 If you're a small business, GitHub has a free tier for private packages, while NPM requires a monthly subscription.

 # NPM Scopes